ology/python-chord-progression-network/README.md

 If the `substitute` attribute is set to `True`, then the progression chords are subject to extended, "jazz" chord, including tritone substitution.
 For now, for this work-in-progress advanced option, please see the `substitution()` method in the source...

+Please see the `Tests.py` program, in this distribution for usage hints. :)

 ## SYNOPSIS
 ```python
 from chord_progression_network import Generator